HiDeoo/starlight-typedoc/packages/starlight-typedoc/README.md

 ## Configuration

-The `generateTypeDoc` function returns a [`SidebarGroup`](https://starlight.astro.build/reference/configuration/#sidebargroup) object containing the generated documentation sidebar navigation items and can be used in the Starlight configuration.
+The `generateTypeDoc` function returns a group of [`SidebarItem`](https://starlight.astro.build/reference/configuration/#sidebaritem) containing the generated documentation sidebar navigation items and can be used in the Starlight configuration.
 It accepts an object with the following properties:

 | Name           | Description                                                                                                               | Required |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------- | :------: |